-Causes of blade breakage.
+Causes of Blade Breakage

 - 1. Excessive blade thickness in relation to the flywheel diameter. - 2.
-Defective welding.

-3. Incorrect tension, particularly if the blade is over tensioned; the tension spring no longer fulfils its function.

-4. After use it is recommended that you slacken the tension, especially overnight.
-(Be sure to place a clearly visible note on the machine that you have done this.

-5. Misalignment of the flywheels.

-6. Irregularity of flywheel surface, for instance, an accumulation of sawdust while cutting resinous materials.

-You can correct these problems by readjusting the machine, changing the way you operate it or by changing the blade.
+Defective welding. - 3.
+Incorrect tension, particularly if the blade is over tensioned; the tension spring no longer fulfills its function. - 4.
+After use it is recommended that you slacken the tension, especially overnight (placing a visible notice of this operation). - 5.
+Misalignment of the flywheels. - 6.
+Irregularity of flywheel surface, for instance, an accumulation of sawdust while cutting resinous materials. - You can correct these problems by readjusting the machine, changing the way you operate it or by changing the blade.
 Try only one change at a time.

-Causes of blade dulling.
+Causes of the blade dulling

-1. Poorly set side guides or rear thrust guide.

-2. Poor tracking.

-3. Wrong blade selection.
+- 1. Poorly set side guides or rear thrust guide. - 2.
+Poor tracking. - 3.
+Wrong blade selection.
 If the blade is too narrow, it will flex more easily and decrease the quality of the cut.
-The blade should also have the correct pitch and width.

-4. The tooth pitch is too fine (too many teeth per inch).

-5. Certain woods will dull a steel blade very quickly, especially tropical hardwoods (teak, koa, etc.).
-Other woods with a high silicon content will also dull the blade quickly; even a cut as short as 6" will cause damage to the blade.

-6. On certain exotic woods, the ends have been painted.
+The blade should also have the correct pitch and width. - 4.
+The tooth pitch is too fine (too many teeth per inch). - 5.
+Certain woods will dull a steel blade very quickly, especially tropical hardwoods (teak, koa, etc.).
+Other woods with a high silicon content will also dull the blade quickly; even a cut as short as 6" will cause damage to the blade. - 6.
+On certain exotic woods, the ends have been painted.
 This is done to control the drying.
-The paint is very abrasive and will dull the blade as you cut through it.
+The paint is very abrasive and will dull the blade is you cut through it.
 It is recommended that you cut the painted ends off your wood.

+Using a Radius Chart